Solicitor General (1794 ship)

 Solicitor General was launched in Bermuda in 1785.
 She came to England circa 1794 and first sailed as a West Indiaman but then new owners in 1795 employed her as a slave ship in the triangular trade in enslaved people.
 She was wrecked on the coast of North Africa on her first voyage on her way to acquire captives.
 Her crew were themselves enslaved, not being freed until mid-1797.

 Career

 Solicitor General first appeared in Lloyd's Register (LR) in 1794.

 In August 1794 Lloyd's List reported that Solicitor General was sailing from Antigua to Liverpool when she had put into St Kitts in a leaky condition.

 Captain Thomas Smith sailed from Liverpool on 17 July 1795.
+In 1795, 79 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 59 of these vessels sailed from Liverpool.

 Solicitor General was lost on the Barbary Coast on 11 August 1795.
 She was on a voyage from Liverpool to Africa.
-Her 19 crew members survived, but were enslaved by the locals.
+Her 19 crew members survived, only to have the locals enslave them.
 Smith and his crew were finally freed circa July 1797.
-While they were awaiting ransom, the crew were held in Passereet, a town reportedly five days travel from Santa Cruz (possibly Agadir, once the Portuguese port and fort of Santa Cruz do Cabo de Gué).
+While they were awaiting ransom, their captors held the crew in Passereet, a town reportedly five days travel from Santa Cruz (possibly Agadir, once the Portuguese port and fort of Santa Cruz do Cabo de Gué).
 There they worked “all day in the sun”.